 B2B Marketing (Business-to-Business) and B2C Marketing (Business to Consumer) have so much in common; but in terms of driving leads, there are some key differences that must be leveraged in order to get the best possible return on investment (ROI).

 In this article, we explore some of the main differences in B2B and B2C Marketing.
-This is not completely black and white – there are some grey areas in this, depending on the type of business that you own.
+This is not completely black and white – there are some grey areas in this, depending on the type of business that you own for instance.
 However, this at least gives you some guidance.

 Let’s dive in.